rbroek/objectiv.io/docs/taxonomy/global-contexts/ErrorContext.md

 # ErrorContext

-A [GlobalContext](/docs/taxonomy/global-contexts) that can be used to encapsulate errors.
+A [GlobalContext](/docs/taxonomy/global-contexts) to encapsulate errors.

 import Mermaid from '@theme/Mermaid';